The Doc For #VPPence Reported Concerns About Dr. Ronny Jackson In September

 When the doctor for Karen Pence confronted Jackson about the matter, Jackson became irate according to an internal memo.
 He continued to say that Jackson made him feel uncomfortable to the point that he considered resigning.

-The physician for Karen Pence also briefed the Second Lady about the matter and she “also expressed concerns over the potential breach of privacy of her medical condition.”
-It was Karen Pence’s idea for her physician to share the information with the vice president’s aide, Nick Ayers, to inform White House chief of staff John Kelly about the matter.
+The physician for Karen Pence also briefed the second lady about the matter and she “also expressed concerns over the potential breach of privacy of her medical condition.”
+It was Karen Pence’s idea for her physician to share the information with the vice president’s aide, Nick Ayers, to inform White House Chief of Staff John Kelly about the matter.

 Pence’s doctor accused Ronny Jackson of medical misconduct https://t.co/mYvCpVXdZk